SteveBarnett/Remixing/_thinking/how-to-be-sick.md

 - more essential to me than formal meditation has been mindfulness outside of meditation.
 - here are five simple practices that are easy to try.
 See which ones resonate with you.
 - Describe Your Present-Moment Experience Objectively
     - Leaving out the emotional descriptors minimizes the likelihood that you’ll start spinning stressful stories that will only make you feel worse,
     - the only thing that was true for sure,
 - Try Thich Nhat Hanh’s Mindfulness Exercises
     - In The Miracle of Mindfulness, the Vietnamese Zen master Thich Nhat Hanh offers several exercises for staying mindful of the present moment as we engage in activities of everyday life, from brushing our teeth to making the bed
 - Half-smile while listening to music.
 - Mindfulness while making tea.
 - keep this sad or stressful memory strong in your mind and then . . . drop it.
-As
-- you do this, immediately direct your attention to some current sensory input.
+    - As you do this, immediately direct your attention to some current sensory input.
     - Can you feel the relief?
     - Take your mind back in time to a stressful memory, and drop it.
 Take your mind forward in time to a stressful thought, and drop it.
     - When you drop it, you relax into the present moment and the suffering that was generated by your thoughts lifts as if you’ve shed a heavy weight.

 ### 14 Wise Action

 - Wise inaction can thus be thought of as simply not engaging in those actions that make our condition worse.
 - The challenge is to find the balance between too much and too little.
-- Pacing Pacing refers to alternating periods of activity and rest.
+- Pacing refers to alternating periods of activity and rest.
 - Pacing is the perfect example of combining wise action and wise inaction to improve quality of life
 - Here are four suggestions that can help you succeed with this “treatment”:
     - Make a schedule.